NeilDegruthTR/crypto-coprocessor/README.md

 waveform_configs folder contains Vivado Waveform Configuration files for various scenarios.

-Controller is the top module and tb_controller is its testbench.
+Top_module.v is the top module and tb_top is its testbench.
 The same rule can be applied to the other design and testbench files.